 This Pigneto cafe, which is a favorite of local bohemian film types and radical literati, is a great casual hangout at any time of day.
-Great for lazy cappuccino mornings and laid-back newspaper reading; Necci is also perfect for a quick lunch, and ideal for happy-hour conviviality and relaxed dinner.
+Perfect for lazy cappuccino mornings and laid-back newspaper reading; Necci is also ideal for a quick lunch, and great for happy-hour conviviality and relaxed dinner.

 Necci dal 1924 also organizes an evening vintage market garage sale.
 Here you can find old vinyl LPs, revamped second hand clothing, crafty objects, cool furniture, books and trinkets; you can dine on great dishes and snacks, and simply relax, drinking chilled beers in the garden, or sip bold wine by the fireplace.

 I come to Pigneto’s hook-up institution Necci dal 1924 to take advantage of the cooking lessons taught here by a group of fun-loving vegetarian hippies.
 But when I drop by just to hang out, and not attend any classes or tastings, I like to sit by myself, kick off my sandals and bring a book to go along with my sunset aperitivo.